PMunch/notificatcher/README.md

   notify send <id> (close <reason> | action <action_key>)

 Options:
   -h --help          Show this screen.
+  -v --version       Show the version
   -f --file <file>   File to output messages to (errors will still go to stderr)

 The format that can be supplied is a fairly simple replacement format for how